Law of war

 The First Geneva Convention governing the sick and wounded members of armed forces was signed in 1864.

-The law of war is a component of international law that regulates the conditions for initiating war (jus ad bellum) and the conduct of hostilities (jus in bello).
+The law of war is the part of international law that regulates the conditions for initiating war (jus ad bellum) and the conduct of hostilities (jus in bello).
 Laws of war define sovereignty and nationhood, states and territories, occupation, and other critical terms of law.
 Among other issues, the modern laws of war address the declarations of war; acceptance of surrender and the treatment of prisoners of war; the principles of distinction, as well as military necessity and proportionality; and the prohibition of certain weapons that cause unnecessary or excessive suffering.

+While international humanitarian law (IHL, or jus in bello) concerns the rules and principles governing the conduct of warfare once armed conflict has begun, jus ad bellum (an aspect of public international law) pertains to the justification for resorting to war and includes the crime of aggression.
+Together the jus in bello and jus ad bellum comprise the two strands of the laws of war governing all aspects of international armed conflicts.
+The law is mandatory for nations bound by the appropriate treaties.
+There are also other customary unwritten rules of war, many of which were explored at the Nuremberg trials.
+IHL operates on a strict division between rules applicable in international armed conflict and internal armed conflict.

 The law of war is considered distinct from other bodies of law—such as the domestic law of a particular belligerent to a conflict—which may provide additional legal limits to the conduct or justification of war.

-Early sources and history
+History

+Ancient origins

 States have long employed law to limit their conflicts.
 The first traces of a law of war come from the Babylonians.
 It is the Code of Hammurabi, king of Babylon, which in 1750 B.C., explains its laws imposing a code of conduct in the event of war:

 I prescribe these laws so that the strong do not oppress the weak.

 An example from the Book of Deuteronomy 20:19–20 limits the amount of environmental damage, allowing only the cutting down of non-fruitful trees for use in the siege operation, while fruitful trees should be preserved for use as a food source.
 Similarly, Deuteronomy 21:10–14 requires that female captives who were forced to marry the victors of a war, then not desired anymore, be let go wherever they want, and requires them not to be treated as slaves nor be sold for money.